DirectoryTree/Metrics/README.md

 Metrics::commit();
 ```

 Captured metrics are automatically committed when the application terminates.
-You can also stop capturing manually:
+You may also stop capturing manually:

 ```php
 Metrics::stopCapturing();